 If you’re a startup company who receives payments for your goods and services through credit card merchant accounts or third-party processors, then you’ve likely received one or more Form 1099-K’s.
 And if you’re like many recipients, you may have given them a quick once-over, filed them away, and not thought much about them since.
-The simple fact is that ignoring 1099-K’s can end up costing you a lot of money in the form of an unexpected tax bill.
+The simple fact is that ignoring a 1099-K can end up costing you a lot of money in the form of an unexpected tax bill.
 What’s worse is that it’s a bill you probably shouldn’t be paying at all.
-So, unless you’re running a startup with plenty of cash to burn, we here at Accountalent recommend that you familiarize yourself with 1099-K’s: what they are, why they’re important, and what you can do to avoid paying the unnecessary taxes they can bring with them.
+So, unless you’re running a startup with plenty of cash to burn, we recommend that you familiarize yourself with 1099-K’s: what they are, why they’re important, and what you can do to avoid paying the unnecessary taxes they can bring with them.

-A 1099-K is a simply a tax form, like a W-2, that reports the recipient’s earnings.
+A 1099-K is simply a tax form, like a W-2, that reports the recipient’s earnings.
 In the case of the 1099-K, it’s the gross amount the recipient was paid through the credit card company or third-party processor.
 The form’s purpose is to ensure that taxpayers are accurately reporting and paying the full amount of taxes they owe to the IRS on their sales.

 Anyone who uses an online-based service to collect payments.
 Examples include:

 As mentioned above, 1099-K’s report the gross amount earned by the recipient – that is, the full amount earned before any commissions or fees are taken out – not the net amount, which is what the recipient is typically paid by the credit card company or third-party processor.